ILDAnaSoft/ILDbench_Hmumu/DBD/qqh250/analysis/output/Readme.md

 # Explanation
 This place is used for prepation of analysis: combine all small root files to single large root file, extract necessary variables, add process ID histogram, and copy the process root file at `LEFT/.` and `RIGHT/.`.
+This is my favorite style, you can do it more clever way I think.

 ## Each file
+- `hadd.sh`,`hadd2.sh`: for combining each root file into single large file (When the total file size is too huge, then ROOT will split this huge file.
+This is the reason why I have 2 scripts for merging.)
+- `SkimVar.C`: for extracting necessary variables from root file, somehow self-documented
+- `proc.C`: creating one histogram of process ID, will be used for further preparion